bcornelusse/ELEC0447-analysis-power-systems/lecture7_aclt.md

 - In distribution systems, the $X/R < 1$.
 Active power flows have actually a greater influence on voltage magnitudes than reactive power flows.

-- One way to fight overvoltages in distribution networks with high penetration of solar inverters is to do active power curtailment and reactive power compensation.
+- One way to mitigate overvoltages in distribution networks with high penetration of solar inverters is to do active power curtailment and reactive power compensation.

 <p align="center">
 <img src=figures_aclt/VoltageCtrl.png width="700" height="300" />